alexandrumeterez/old-blog/_posts/2023-02-26-neural-tangent-kernel.md

 w = w - \alpha \nabla L(w)
 $$

-Using functional gradient descent, this can be generalized to any function $f$:
+Using functional gradient descent, this can be generalized to any function $$ f $$:

 $$
 \begin{align}